eddmash/powerocomponentsdemo/README.md

 NOTE
 ----
 To create you own pages on this project you simple need to ensure you require
-- header.php  - responsible to initialization of the orm, toolbar and exception handler.
+- header.php  - responsible to initialization of the orm and exception handler.
 - footer.php  - display of the toolbar

 A simple page looks as below